youneedgreg/chati/README.md

 Would you like help with the backend logic or UI design for this? 🚀

 # changes

-chat component ui
 history chat
 chati talk to
 search the web function
 enter key should submit
-favicon
 tablet ui
 mobile ui

 # tommorow
 games corner
+pymetric games
 log in sign up button
 potrait ipad
 placeholder pictures
-log in and sign up page better ui user session dark mode perfomance vercel tweaks
+log in and sign up page better ui-two column user session dark mode perfomance vercel tweaks